Coron Island Hopping is one of the best things to do in Palawan.

 Besides snorkeling the reef here at CYC Beach there isn’t much more to do other than beach bum on the shoreline, wander around the mangroves or grab a cold beverage from one of the local boat vendors.

-I decided not to swim from the boat to CYC Beach and send my DJI Mavic Drone up instead.
+I decided not to swim from the boat to CYC Beach and send my drone up instead.
 Once again, I was blown away by the birds-eye perspective I was getting of these beautiful landscapes in Coron.

 CYC Beach Coron